 - Undergraduate College Commencement Ceremonies and the Doctoral and Master's Commencement are held in either the UNT Coliseum or the Murchison Performing Arts Center.

-- Doors to the Coliseum will open approximately one-and-a-half hours before the ceremony and guests should arrive about an hour before the event.
-Doors to the Margot and Bill Winspear Performance Hall inside the Murchison Performing Arts Center open a half-hour prior to the event, and guests should plan to arrive at about that time.
+- Doors to the Coliseum will open one hour before the ceremony start time.
+Only Gates A, B, D & G will be available for entrance.
+Doors to the Margot and Bill Winspear Performance Hall inside the Murchison Performing Arts Center open a half-hour prior to the event.

 - Guests are asked to stay for the duration of the ceremony and to meet their graduate outside of the venue at the conclusion of the ceremony.
 Graduates will exit the Coliseum through the South Tunnel.

 - While the typical commencement venues -- UNT Coliseum and the Murchison Performing Arts Center -- are large venues, each ceremony does maximize seating capacity.
-So that guests in attendance can be seated and enjoy the event, the university requires that guests holding (saving) seats release them 10 minutes prior to each ceremony.
+So that guests in attendance can be seated and enjoy the event, seat saving is not allowed.
+Commencement seating for families is on a first-come, first-served basis.